425353

 Gross Margin & Pricing Power

-In Q4, Arcos Dorados's gross profit margin was 14.1%. in line with the same quarter last year.
+In Q1, Arcos Dorados's gross profit margin was 12.2%. down 1.2 percentage points year on year.
 This means the company makes $0.14 for every $1 in revenue before accounting for its operating expenses.

 Arcos Dorados Gross Margin (GAAP)

 Arcos Dorados has poor unit economics for a restaurant company, leaving it with little room for error if things go awry.
-As you can see above, it's averaged a 13.7% gross margin over the last two years.
-Its margin, however, has been trending up over the last 12 months, averaging 1.9% year-on-year increases each quarter.
-If this trend continues, it could suggest a less competitive environment.
+As you can see above, it's averaged a 13.6% gross margin over the last two years.
+Its margin has also been trending down over the last year, averaging 1.7% year-on-year decreases each quarter.
+If this trend continues, it could suggest a more competitive environment where Arcos Dorados has diminishing pricing power and less favorable input costs (such as ingredients and transportation expenses).

 Operating Margin